mixxxdj/manual/source/chapters/user_interface.rst

   :figclass: pretty-figures

   The transport controls of the deck

-.. versionadded:: 2.0
-  Right-click on the Reverse button activates Reverse Roll (Censor)

 **Fast-Rewind button**
  As long as the button is pressed, the track will play in reverse with